 ERADIC8 is a 2-part, open-label, multicenter study evaluating ETX-19477 in a monotherapy dose-escalation and dose-expansion framework.2 The study uses a nonrandomized, sequential assignment design with no masking.

-In the part 1 dose-escalation portion, participants are assigned to escalating dose levels of once-daily oral ETX-19477 to define dose-limiting toxicities (DLTs) and establish the maximum tolerated dose (MTD) and/or recommended phase 2 dose (RP2D).
-In the part 2 dose expansion portion, additional participants are enrolled at selected dose levels determined from part 1 to further characterize the safety profile and generate preliminary evidence of anti-tumor activity.
+In the part 1 dose-escalation portion, participants are assigned to escalating doses of once-daily oral ETX-19477 to define dose-limiting toxicities (DLTs) and establish the maximum tolerated dose (MTD) and/or the recommended phase 2 dose (RP2D).
+In the part 2 dose-expansion portion, additional participants are enrolled at selected dose levels determined in part 1 to further characterize the safety profile and generate preliminary evidence of antitumor activity.

 The primary objective is to characterize safety and tolerability, including DLTs, frequency and severity of adverse effects (AEs), clinically relevant ECG abnormalities, and serious AEs.
 Secondary objectives include characterization of pharmacokinetics, including maximum plasma concentration, maximum blood concentration, half-life, area under the blood concentration–time curve, clearance, and volume of distribution, alongside pharmacodynamics.
 Preliminary efficacy is assessed using RECIST 1.1 end points, including objective response rate, duration of response, and disease control rate.